beachmachine/django-jython/docs/_build/html/_sources/war-deployment.txt

 For example, if you are the iText library inside your Django project you should specify something like the following when constructing the war file::

-  $ jython25 manage.py war --include-java-libs=$HOME/jdbcdrivers/postgresql-8.3-603.jdbc4.jar:/usr/share/java/iText-2.1.3.jar
+  $ jython manage.py war --include-java-libs=$HOME/jdbcdrivers/postgresql-8.3-603.jdbc4.jar:/usr/share/java/iText-2.1.3.jar

 By the way, *the generated WAR file is created on the parent directory of your project directory*, in order to avoid cluttering your project space.